 - Event website link

-- Optional: E-ticket.
-Only when you would like to register your attendees at the event.
+- Optional: e-ticket.
+Only when you would like to register your attendees at the event

-- Salutation and name sender
+- Salutation and sender's name

 A good communication flow is the start of a successful event: from the save the date email until the recap mailing.
 Create unique and relevant content at all times.
 This results in a higher attendance rate and a less time consuming support process.